-In the past couple of weeks we’ve seen the launch of the 2013 Gold Sovereign and Britannia gold coin from the Royal Mint.
+In the past couple of weeks, we’ve seen the launch of the 2013 Gold Sovereign and Britannia gold coin from the Royal Mint.

 While the new Sovereign coin is pretty much the same as recent issues, the latest Britannia gold coin represents an evolution.
-The Royal Mint has made the bold decision this year to produce their 1oz bullion coin in 24 carat for the first time.
+The Royal Mint has made the bold decision this year to produce their 1oz bullion coin in 24 carats for the first time.
 So why have they done this, and more importantly what are the consequences to UK gold investors?

-Indications are that the Mint feels they can increase the global demand for their products by producing the 24 carat coin.
-There can be tax advantages in some countries for investors buying 24 carat gold rather than its diluted 22 carat version.
-Certainly the Far Eastern market tends to demand pure gold, known as “4 nines gold” due to it being 99.99% pure, more than gold mixed with alloys.
+Indications are that the Mint feels they can increase the global demand for their products by producing the 24-carat coin.
+There can be tax advantages in some countries for investors buying 24-carat gold rather than its diluted 22-carat version.
+Certainly, the Far Eastern market tends to demand pure gold, known as “4 nines gold” due to it being 99.99% pure, more than gold mixed with alloys.
 So undoubtedly there are advantages for the global market.
-But how will this change affect UK investors.
+But how will this change affect UK investors?
 Is it just as positive for us?

-Let’s first of all deal with the misconception that you somehow get more gold with a 24 carat coin.
+Let’s first of all deal with the misconception that you somehow get more gold with a 24-carat coin.
 You don’t!
-Generally a 24 carat gold coin will weigh around 31g whereas its 22 carat cousin may weigh closer to 34g.
-So in both coins you will receive around 31g of pure gold, with an additional 3g of alloy in the 22 carat coin.
-So there is no advantage with regards to gold quantity in 24 carat coins.
+Generally, a 24-carat gold coin will weigh around 31g whereas its 22-carat cousin may weigh closer to 34g.
+So in both coins, you will receive around 31g of pure gold, with an additional 3g of alloy in the 22-carat coin.
+So there is no advantage with regards to gold quantity in 24-carat coins.

 preferable from a resilience perspective.
-If your 24 carat coin is encapsulated or packaged in a way whereby it won’t be handled, then this may not prove to be too much of a problem.
+If your 24-carat coin is encapsulated or packaged in a way whereby it won’t be handled, then this may not prove to be too much of a problem.
 But the whole joy of owning physical gold is that you can touch and feel it!
-Gold is a very soft metal, so in its pure state it is susceptible to scratches and damage.
-Regardless of whether your coin purchase is for investment or collection purposes, you now own a damaged coin which is worth less.
-So while I see some argument for 24 carat coins for collectors, as an investment you want to receive as much liquid gold as possible for your money, which means not paying for packaging and protection.
-Moreover you’ll want gold which maintains its integrity and fetches the highest price upon disposal.
+Gold is a very soft metal, so in its pure state, it is susceptible to scratches and damage.
+Regardless of whether your coin purchase is for investment or collection purposes, you now own a damaged coin that is worthless.
+So while I see some argument for 24-carat coins for collectors, as an investment you want to receive as much liquid gold as possible for your money, which means not paying for packaging and protection.
+Moreover, you’ll want gold that maintains its integrity and fetches the highest price upon disposal.